 For English Speakers

-100% College Acceptance rate, with 75% choosing to attend the most prestigious among the US, British and Canadian Universities.
+- 100% college acceptance rate, with 75% of students choosing to attend the most prestigious U.S., British, and Canadian universities

 Instruction in French

-In Elementary School, to develop French linguistic skills we implement:
+In the French-American track, to develop French linguistic skills at the lower school we implement:

-By the Secondary School, students have acquired a mastery of the French Language.
-They may receive extra help in French at every grade level
+By Middle School, students have acquired a mastery of the French language.
+They may receive extra help in French at every grade level.

 Instruction in English

-From 1st grade through 10th grade, classes taught in English may include: English, Social Studies, some Math, Sciences, Art, Music, and Physical Education.
+From 1st grade through 10th grade, classes taught in English may include English, social studies, some math, the sciences, art, music, and physical education.
 In most of those classes, students are grouped according to their fluency in English.
-Anglophone students are placed in groups in which the level of instruction compares favorably to the Honors programs of the best independent schools of the area.
+Anglophone students are placed in groups in which the level of instruction compares favorably with the honors programs of the best independent schools in the area.

-In 11th grade, students who are fluent in English may elect to continue either in
+In 11th grade, students may elect to continue either:

-- the French Baccalaureate track taught mainly in French, with the OIB (the International (American) Option of the French Bac), in which English and Social Studies are taught in English at the AP or Honors levels.
+- the French Baccalaureate track, taught mainly in French, with the OIB (International [American] Option), in which English and social studies are taught in English at the AP or honors level.

-The families who chose a FASNY education for their child understand and experience:
+Families who choose a FASNY education for their child understand and experience: